NomicFoundation/hardhat/docs/errors/builder-errors.md

 You are trying to run Buidler outside of a Buidler project.

-You can learn hoy to use Buidler by reading the [Getting Started guide](../README.md).
+You can learn how to use Buidler by reading the [Getting Started guide](../README.md).

 ### BDLR2: Unsupported Node.js